 If you encounter a technical issue in a virtual environment, test the same functionality in a supported OS environment.
 If you're unable to reproduce the issue, then it is most likely a problem in the virtualization product.
 Seek assistance from the vendor of the virtualization solution.

-If you run into issues on virtualized environments, Adobe Support can help on a best-effort basis.
-Adobe support may not be able to resolve your issue depending on type of virtualization technologies.
+If you run into issues on virtualized environments, Adobe Customer Care can help on a best-effort basis.
+Adobe Customer Care may not be able to resolve your issue depending on type of virtualization technologies.

 To request support for your issue, open a technical support case on the Support Portal and include the following details: